arenadata/adcm/README.md

 ## Link ADWP_UI packages

-If you need to debug packages from ADWP_UI, you should do next:
+If you need to debug packages from ADWP_UI, you should do:

 In ADWP_UI repository:
 ```sh